Guidelines on Significant Corporate Governance Issues

 2. Succession Planning and Management Development

 The Board, in coordination with the Corporate Governance Committee, shall ensure that the Company has in place appropriate planning to address Chief Executive Officer continuity succession planning and succession planning for key executives to ensure continuity in senior management.
 The Board, in coordination with the Corporate Governance Committee, shall also ensure that the Company has in place appropriate steps to address emergency Chief Executive Officer succession planning in the event of extraordinary circumstances.
-The Chief Executive Officer, in coordination with the General Counsel and the Executive Vice President of Corporate Services, shall periodically provide recommendations and evaluations of potential successors, along with a review of any development planning related to such individuals, to the Corporate Governance Committee.
+The Chief Executive Officer, in coordination with the General Counsel and the head of Human Resources, shall periodically provide recommendations and evaluations of potential successors, along with a review of any development planning related to such individuals, to the Corporate Governance Committee.
 The Company’s succession plan for key executives shall include the identification of potential candidates, using criteria which reflect the Company’s business strategy, developed in coordination with the Chief Executive Officer and executive management.
 The Chief Executive Officer shall review executive succession planning and management development at an annual executive session of non-management directors.
 The Company shall report on its succession planning policies and procedures in its proxy statement for each annual meeting of shareholders.

 H. BOARD COMPENSATION